Tips for thesis students

 Either can be fine.
 Make sure that the training and experience you will get in that lab meets the goals of doing a thesis.
 A good predictor is the experience that other students have had in that lab, so talk ahead of time with the grad students and postdocs who are already there.
 Maggie can tell you whether any of the senior CD students have done their thesis with that faculty member.
 Talk to them - and talk frankly with the faculty member.

-- Is it OK to do my thesis with a junior faculty
+Is it OK to do my thesis with a junior faculty member?

 Definitely.
 Working with junior faculty can be a wonderful experience.
 They are often around the lab more.
 On the other hand, they will have had much less experience as an advisor than will most senior faculty.
 The issue of tenure should always be considered and discussed with them.
 In basic science departments this comes up after 5-6 years.
 In clinical departments, the tenure decision can be postponed as long as 9 years.
 The difference in the time allowed is because of the assumption that faculty members in clinical departments will spend at least some time doing clinical work.
 Many faculty members in clinical departments are on the clinical educator track and not under consideration for tenure, but most who do lab research are on the tenure track.
 A faculty member who fails to earn tenure may be asked to leave.
 It is always appropriate to discuss with a potential thesis advisor issues that might result in him or her leaving before you finish your thesis.
 That includes whether they are actively thinking about moving for reasons other than tenure.

-- How often should I expect to meet with my thesis
+How often should I expect to meet with my thesis advisor?

 Regularly, but the norm varies considerably.
 I would suggest that a meaningful conversation at least once per week - preferably one-on-one.
 This is an important issue that should be discussed in advance before you decide to work with that person.